dashotv/.github/profile/README.md

 This is also a project that I use to play around with new technologies and experiment with new ideas.

 This is the most recent evolution of software that I've been working on - on and off - for over 20 years.
-It started a simple PHP script that would manage TV Series and Movies and grew from there.
+It started as a simple PHP site that would manage TV Series and Movies and grew from there.

 ## Alpha